Carlos Alcaraz v Jannik Sinner start time: When is French Open final?

 Carlos Alcaraz vs Jannik Sinner head-to-head

 The French Open final will be Alcaraz and Sinner’s 12th career meeting, and the first in a grand slam final.
-Alcaraz leads the overall head-to-head 7-4, including three wins in a row against the Italian, including in the Rome final last month.
+Alcaraz leads the overall head-to-head 7-4 and has four wins in a row against the Italian, including in the Rome final last month.

 2025: Italian Open, final, outdoor clay - Alcaraz wins in two sets